Sedation Dentist – Mississauga, ON

 Nitrous Oxide Sedation

-Considered the mildest form of sedation, nitrous oxide is administered via a nasal mask.
+Considered the mildest form of dental sedation, nitrous oxide is administered via a nasal mask.
 The mixture of nitrous oxide and oxygen is inhaled, and within minutes, the patient begins to feel light-headed, relaxed, and more comfortable.
-Ideal for individuals undergoing checkups and cleanings or minor restorative treatments, the effects begin to wear off the moment the gas is turned off, allowing patients to resume normal activity following their appointment.
+Ideal for individuals undergoing dental checkups and teeth cleanings or minor restorative dentistry treatments, the effects of nitrous oxide begin to wear off the moment the gas is turned off, allowing patients to resume normal activity following their appointment.

 Oral Conscious Sedation